 Events Boost Fund

-The Events Boost Fund is a one-off $10 million fund to support the growth and promotion of events delivered during the 2026 calendar year.
+The Events Boost Fund is a one-off $10 million fund which aims to increase international visitation and drive economic activity in the short-term through supporting the growth and promotion of events.

 About the fund